jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 - Name with underscores, not dashes.
 - Using locals makes code descriptive and maintainable.

-Another important paradigm is avoiding a monolithic Terraform state (*"Terralith"*).
-Hence, there is no single Terraform configuration for a complete SAP BTP account.
+It's important to avoid a monolithic Terraform state (*"Terralith"*).
+Because of that, we don't provide a single Terraform configuration for a complete SAP BTP account.
 Instead, we split the setup in configurations that are provisioned and managed separately.

 ## Overview